Understand your invoice for your Microsoft MCA billing account

 If you have questions or need help with your invoice in Microsoft 365 admin center, contact support for business products.

-Understand your bill or invoice for Microsoft 365 for business (article)
+Understand your invoice for your Microsoft MOSA billing account (article)